Online presence is the collective existence of a company that can be found online through an online search.

-Today, the way both search engines and users search has changed the work and look of a website.
+Today, how search engines and users search has changed the work and look of a website.

 Your homepage is not just a placeholder and index for your links.
 It is now the start of a journey.
 It is a place to interact and build trust with your customers.

 The first thing your homepage should demonstrate is the solution to their problems.
-No one comes just to check your services and products; they come looking for an answer, whether you can solve them or not.
+No one comes to check your services and products; they come looking for an answer, whether you can solve them.

-If you can prove that you understand them and their issues, then you can begin showing them how you can solve them (with your services and products).
+If you can prove that you understand them and their issues, you can begin showing them how to solve them (with your services and products).

 The content on your website should back up your claims.
 You can add a video, which is a trust-building element.
-A video where your team members are talking about their deep understanding of the problems is best.
+A video where your team members talk about their deep understanding of the problems is best.
 They not only build trust but a personal connection with the person.

 Beyond the basic elements, your website must address the major technical hurdles.

-In 2018, Google announced they would use mobile websites rather than desktop for indexing and ranking.
+In 2018, Google announced they would use mobile websites rather than desktops for indexing and ranking.
 If you haven’t optimized your site for mobile, you are lagging.

-Security and Privacy is another bigger concern.
-After Facebook stumble with its online safety, consumers are more focused on their personal information.
+Security and Privacy are another bigger concern.
+After Facebook stumbles with its online safety, consumers focus more on their personal information.
 For a secure website, you must have an https site.
-This means your data are encrypted and you are safe.
+This means your data are encrypted, and you are safe.